Programs and Services

 Congregate Meal Program

-• The Congregate Meal Program helps meet the dietary need of older people by providing nutrition education, and nutritionally sound lunches served in a group setting.
+• The Congregate Meal Program helps meet the dietary need of older people by providing nutrition education, and nutritionally sound meals served in a group setting.

-• Eleven agencies manage over 50 nutrition sites located throughout King County.
+• Thirteen agencies manage over 50 nutrition sites located throughout King County.

 Home Delivered Meals Program